 Founded in 1902, the Melbourne Society of Women Painters and Sculptors (MSWPS) is Australia’s oldest specialist organisation for women artists.
 Many women have been members of the Society.
 Radicals and conservatives, painters, sculptors, printmakers, china painters, craft workers, commercial artists and designers, professionals and amateurs, women artists of varying skills and philosophies worked together as members of the MSWPS.
-“More Than Just Gumtrees” tells the story of the MSWPS and its members’ achievements.
+“More Than Just Gumtrees”, a publication by Dr. Juliette Peers, tells the story of the MSWPS and its members’ achievements.
 Issues of the workplace, family and art commitments, economic survival of artists, migrant artists and prejudice against women are also explored.

 Much of the information in “More Than Just Gumtrees” has not been available in previous publications, hitherto unpublished sources include oral history interviews, minute books, reviews, letters, early photographs.